ai2cm/ace/README.md

 during inference.

 ## Analyzing output
-Various training and climate performance metrics are computed online by the inference code.
+Various climate performance metrics are computed online by the inference code.
 These can be viewed via [wandb](https://wandb.ai) by setting `logging.log_to_wandb` to true and updating `logging.entity` to your wandb entity.
 Additionally, raw output data is saved to netCDF by the inference code.